rahulpandeycs/Kaggle-Dog-Breed-Identifier/Readme.md

 ## Prerequisites:

--> You have Anaconda already installed in your system -> conda package manager is installed
+-> You have Anaconda already installed in your system

+-> conda package manager is installed

--> pip is installed correctly, make sure you check step  1 and 2 of trouble shoot for correct pip installation -> download data from https://www.kaggle.com/c/dog-breed-identification/data, and extract it in the data folder.
+-> pip is installed correctly, make sure you check step  1 and 2 of trouble shoot for correct pip installation

+-> download data from https://www.kaggle.com/c/dog-breed-identification/data, and extract it in the data folder.

+File descriptions
+train.zip - the training set, you are provided the breed for these dogs test.zip - the test set, you must predict the probability of each breed for each image sample_submission.csv - a sample submission file in the correct format labels.csv - the breeds for the images in the train set

 ## Project setup: